-You will be required to operate your business to meet the brand standards, procedures, and requirements contained in the franchise system’s operating manuals and other brand standard information.
-However, there will generally be no human resource requirements imposed on your business by the franchisor, with the exception of those dealing with brand standards (dress codes, hair color, tattoos, piercing, language, etc.).
+Franchisees are independent businesspersons operating under a license that requires them to meet the franchisor's standards.
+As such, you will be required to operate your business to meet the brand standards, procedures, and requirements contained in the franchise system’s operating manuals and other brand-standard information.
+With the exception of adhering to brand standard requisites like dress code, hair color, tattoos, piercing, language, etc., there will generally be no human resource requirements imposed on your business by the franchisor,

-Most franchise systems will provide to you a field support consultant, whose role generally will be to help you improve the performance of your business, and also to ensure that you are operating your business to brand standards.
+Most franchise systems will provide a field support consultant, whose role is generally to help franchisees improve the performance of their business and also ensure that they are operating their business according to brand standards.
 Your field consultant is not your supervisor, nor are they the supervisor of your staff.
-They are your main source of support from the franchisor, and you should make the time to always meet with them in person and not simply have them meet with your management team.
+They are your main source of support from the franchisor, and you should take the time to meet with them in person and not simply have them meet with your management team.

 In other areas, including supply chain, marketing support, replacement management training, new products, and services, etc., the franchisor will generally provide that support from their headquarters staff.
 More and more franchisors are including in their support system an Intranet where you will also be able to communicate with other franchisees in the system, to get advice and guidance directly from your fellow franchisees.

 Most franchisors will have regional or system meetings and conventions.
-In addition to allowing you to meet directly with the franchise system’s management and staff, and other franchisees and vendors, these are generally one of the most important venues for the franchisor to convey new information and training.
-Make the time to take advantage of these regional and system meetings when they are offered.
+In addition to allowing you to meet directly with the franchise system’s management and staff and other franchisees and vendors, these are generally one of the most important venues for the franchisor to convey new information and training.
+It’s highly beneficial to take advantage of these regional and system meetings when they are offered.

 Marketing and Advertising

 While you are operating an independent business, you are doing so while sharing a brand with the franchisor and other franchisees.
-Because of that, how you advertise is important to the franchisor and the other franchisees, and you are not generally free to develop and use advertising or marketing materials that have not been reviewed and approved by the franchisor in advance.
-In addition to pre-approved marketing material, most franchise systems will provide a method for you to submit marketing materials you independently produce for their approval.
+Because of that, how you advertise is important to the franchisor and the other franchisees.
+Generally, this means you are not free to develop and use advertising or marketing materials that have not been reviewed and approved by the franchisor in advance.
+Most franchise systems will provide a method for you to submit marketing materials you independently produce for their approval.